HN-Gibson/CT-AssignmentNestedIf/README.md

 ---

-I will show my that I understand the basics of nested if statments.
+I will show that I understand the basics of nested if statments.